FailAcademy/learning/adp-vancouver/_slides/week-08/02-navigation-and-dependencies.md

 # Gradient Header

 R10 has a linear gradient background in the navigation bar.
-We will need another package (with native dependencies) for that.
+We will need another package (with dependencies to add) for that.

+`Hint:` follow the steps we performed to add `React Native Vector Icons` to our project, to add `React Native Linear Gradient` package.

 Add a `config.js` file to the `navigation` directory with this: